Kristina01111000/Drws_site/README.md

 - Change the chat titles to share your thoughts on lesson __

 ask aobut the lessons that are only available to the highest tier patrons
+- is the lesson 9 quiz good enough?